ManavvGarg/AutoDoc/DOCUMENTATION.md

 **Getting Started**

-1. Download the AutoDoc Application
+1. Clone the repository
+2. Get your own Groq API key for free
-2. Use the Application and Select your directory to automatically document your code.
+3. Run the "main.py" python file and Select your directory to automatically document your code.

 **API Reference**